A Site Selection Web Exclusive,

-Site Selection readers may recall our interview a few years ago with leaders at the Buck Institute for Research on Aging (pictured) in Novato, Calif.
+Site Selection readers may recall our interview with leaders at the Buck Institute for Research on Aging (pictured) in Novato, Calif.
 On April 1, Madison, Wis.-basd Cellular Dynamics International (CDI) announced it is opening a facility at the Institute after receiving a $16-million grant award from theCalifornia Institute of Regenerative Medicine (CIRM) to create and bank human induced pluripotent stem cells (iPSCs).

 CDI signed a lease for up to five years in the Buck Institute's partially CIRM-funded stem cell research building.
 A portion of the space will be subleased to the Coriell Institute for Medical Research to construct a stem cell bank, an activity for which CDI is a subcontractor.